zix99/sshsysmon/readme.md

     ./sshmon.py summary <myconfig.yml>

+It also can be told to use various templates.
+See templating section below.

 #### Check

 `check` is meant to be executed as part of a scheduled job, and will notify all channels in the config